CareyLabVT/Reservoirs/Data/DataNotYetUploadedToEDI/Raw_CTD/README.md

 -   `CTD_season_csvs`: .csv files that combine all data for this year.
 The only file here that currently gets updated regularly is ctd_L0.csv, which is all data for the current season *before* QAQC and flags.

--   `metadata_files`: Automatically generated metadata for each cast.
-Note that I (Abby) don't really think these metadata files are useful...

 -   `Old_XMLCON_files`: .xml configuration affects the initial data processing when getting data off of the CTD.
 We archive these configuration files here for reproducibility

 -   `PDF_outputs`: Visualizations of individual profiles as a quality control gut-check.